 If you have applied for a senior role, be prepared to answer questions based on (but not limited to) team handling, leadership, ownership, delegation, and hierarchy.
 Like all growth-based companies, Facebook values certain leadership qualities that play an important part in Facebook’s culture.

-If you have applied for a beginner to mid-level role, the questions will revolve around receiving feedback, team work, collaborations, hierarchy, time management, and query handling.
+If you have applied for a beginner to mid-level role, the behavioral interview questions revolve around receiving feedback, teamwork, collaborations, hierarchy, time management, and query handling.

 Here’s what we have covered in this article:

 The behavioral interview is an extremely important part of the selection process at Facebook.
-The purpose of behavioral Facebook interview questions is to assess a candidate’s self awareness, growth, self reliance, and a willingness to be a teamplayer.
+The purpose of behavioral Facebook interview questions is to assess a candidate’s self-awareness, growth, self-reliance, and willingness to be a team player.

 Recruiters generally ask questions that are relatable to a workplace environment and wish to know how you’d react.
-You’ll also be asked questions around your strengths, weaknesses, and interests.
+They’ll also ask you questions about your strengths, weaknesses, and interests.

-Behavioral facebook interview questions are given relatively more importance for senior level positions at Facebook.
+Behavioral facebook interview questions are given relatively more importance for senior-level positions at Facebook.
 In order to ace the Facebook behavioral interview questions, prepare answers and practice mock behavioral interviews with qualified instructors.
-Additionally, be prepared to answer questions pertaining to past projects and how you executed them.
+Additionally, be prepared to answer questions about past projects and how you executed them.
 Make sure to highlight the ones that tested your limits, ensuring a unique learning experience in the process.